Walla Walla Community College

-Walla Walla Community College (WWCC), often referred to as just “CC” locally, is a multi-campus community college in southeastern Washington state.
+Walla Walla Community College (WWCC), often referred to as just "CC" locally, is a multi-campus community college in southeastern Washington state.

 History

-Walla Walla Community College was founded in 1967 by Peter Dietrich when the region saw a need for a community college.
-It was first housed in the educational complex on Park St. previously occupied by Walla Walla High School before that school moved to its current facility south of town.
-When WWCC grew too big for this location, it purchased land to the east of town near the airport and built its current facilities there.
-Eventually a branch campus was established in Clarkston, WA, 100 miles to the east as well.
+Walla Walla Community College (WWCC) was established in 1967 by Peter Dietrich in response to the region's growing need for a community college.
+Initially located in the educational complex on Park St., formerly occupied by Walla Walla High School, WWCC later relocated to its current site east of town near the airport, after outgrowing its original location.
+Additionally, a branch campus was established in Clarkston, WA, 100 miles to the east.

-WWCC added one of its most important programs, the enological and viticulture program, in the late 1990s when the town of Walla Walla was facing economic uncertainty due to the decline of the agriculture industry locally.
-This program is responsible in part for the boom of the wine industry in Walla Walla in that it has graduated many of the winemakers of the over 175 wineries in the area today.
-From here WWCC has had several more non-traditional programs, in addition to more typical programs to meet the needs of the Walla Walla Valley such as the Commercial Truck Driver Program, John Deere Technology Program, and Water Technologies and Management Program.
+In the late 1990s, WWCC introduced one of its most significant programs, the enological and viticulture program, amid economic uncertainty in Walla Walla caused by the local decline in the agriculture industry.
+This program played a crucial role in the subsequent expansion of the wine industry in Walla Walla by producing many of the region's winemakers.
+Over time, WWCC has developed a variety of non-traditional programs, including the Commercial Truck Driver Program, John Deere Technology Program, and Water Technologies and Management Program, to address the evolving needs of the Walla Walla Valley.

-Most recently, WWCC is in the process of completing the Southeast Area Tech Skills Center (SEA Tech Center) expansion.
-This includes a multimillion-dollar building at the main campus to house an array of new programs in cooperation with area high schools.
+Most recently, WWCC has undertaken the expansion of the Southeast Area Tech Skills Center (SEA Tech Center), involving the construction of a multimillion-dollar building at the main campus to accommodate new programs in collaboration with area high schools.

-In 2013, Walla Walla Community College was awarded the Aspen Prize for Community College Excellence.
+In recognition of its excellence, Walla Walla Community College was honored with the Aspen Prize for Community College Excellence in 2013.